ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 </figcaption>
 </figure>

 Charles and his son also had significant business dealings beyond groceries.
-According to data provided by the [Empire State Postal History Society](https://www.esphs.org/), Charles M.  wPine was also postmaster of what was then called the North Shore, Staten Island post office from 16 Dec 1850 to 26 Oct 1853.
+According to data provided by the [Empire State Postal History Society](https://www.esphs.org/), Charles M. Pine was also postmaster of what was then called the North Shore, Staten Island post office from 16 Dec 1850 to 26 Oct 1853.
 This post office became the West New Brighton station of Staten Island on 21 Jan 1917.
-He was also one of the incorporators of The  Staten Island Savings Bank, which was organized on December  21, 1866, at Stapleton.

 <figure class="quote-only">
 <blockquote>